 Set Real Expectations

 We all have deadlines, and making time for reflection can be a big ask for many of us – but don’t let this stop you from putting aside some time.
-If we set up expectations to form positive relationships with stakeholders, we need to live up to them.
-Actions speak louder than words.
-Set yourself goals.
-It might be to spend a few minutes every day to reflect on your conversations.
-Jot-down the important information in your data-management system.
-This will help to create valuable connections and leads to increase loyalty and possibly a sale.
+If we set up expectations to form positive relationships with stakeholders, we must live up to them.
+This is important because setting unrealistic timelines and being unreliable can result in disappointment and erode the trust from stakeholders.

 How to reflect and build positive relationships